Terminal Commands for Big Data Workflows & GitHub

 push to branch develop git add {FILES}, git commit -m "{MESSAGE}", git push origin develop

-create a new branch called NewBranch git checkout -b NewBranch
+create new branch git checkout -b {NewBranchName}

 check recent commits git log